Discover the nature park

 Habitats

-A wide network of river arms and gravel islands ... ... this is how the Tyrolean Lech presents itself to the observer.
+A wide network of river branches and gravel islands ... ... this is how the Tyrolean Lech presents itself to the observer.
 This labyrinth of gravel and pebble banks is the characteristic image of a...

 learn more